 \section{Introduction}

+Given small parts of metric spheres in a small open subset of a Finsler manifold, to what extent is the manifold uniquely determined?
+We solve it in a local fashion along a reference geodesic.

-Consider the following problem in local or global seismology: There are point sources with known onset times within the earth and we can detect the wave fronts in a small measurement device.
-Without any assumptions isotropy, can we use this sphere data to find the material parameters (the stiffness tensor field) within the planet if densely many point sources are available?
+This is related to the following problem arising from seismology: There are point sources with known onset times within a manifold and we can detect the wave fronts (corresponding to metric spheres) in a small open set.
+Without any assumptions on isotropy, can we use this sphere data to find the material parameters (the stiffness tensor field) within the manifold if densely many point sources are available?

 The propagation of the fastest wave fronts or singularities to the elastic wave equation follows the geodesic flow of a Finsler geometry.
-This Finsler geometry is not Euclidean or even Riemannian unless we make strong symmetry assumptions on the stiffness tensor.
+This Finsler geometry is not Riemannian unless we make strong symmetry assumptions on the stiffness tensor.
 A geometric version of the physical problem was solved in~\cite{Riemann-Dix} in Riemannian geometry, but it is only applicable in an isotropic or elliptically anisotropic situation.
 Without assuming any kind of isotropy, we are forced to study a similar geometric problem on Finsler manifolds.

 The earth or a subset thereof is modelled as a smooth Finsler manifold $(M,F)$ and the measurement device is an open subset $U\subset M$.
 For a point $x\in M$ and a radius $r>0$ a sphere on the manifold is the image of the sphere on~$T_xM$ under the exponential map.
 The sphere may intersect itself and fail to be smooth in complicated ways, as we make no assumptions on conjugate points.
 These spheres represent the wave fronts of the fastest elastic waves under a mild assumption; see section~\ref{sec:geo-intro}.
 The data consists of smooth subsets of these spheres without any knowledge of whether two sphere segments originate from the same source.